microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 4. How quickly could we add new sensors to this solution?
 We have new manufacturing devices coming online and wish to expand the numbers of sensors on our existing devices, so we need a solution which will scale over time.

     With the proposed solution, adding a new device or a new sensor means configuring the sensor to use Azure IoT Edge to communicate with the existing IoT Hub.
-All of the other pieces continue to work as expected with no additional development effort, and all of the Platform-as-a-Service solutions allow for scaling out over time as Wide World Importers further automates its business.
+All the other pieces continue to work as expected with no additional development effort, and all the Platform-as-a-Service solutions allow for scaling out over time as Wide World Importers further automates its business.

 ## Customer quote (to be read back to the attendees at the end)